-- 4. All riffle and run areas within the 100-m reach are candidates for sampling macroinvertebrates.
+- 4. All riffle and run areas within the 100m reach are candidates for sampling macroinvertebrates.
 A composite sample is taken from individual sampling spots in the riffles and runs representing different velocities.
-Generally, a minimum of 2 m2 composited area is sampled for RBP efforts. - of the reach and proceeds upstream.
+Generally, a minimum of 2 m2 composited area is sampled for RBP efforts. - 5.
+Sampling begins at the downstream end of the reach and proceeds upstream.
 Using a 1 m kick net, 2 or 3 kicks are sampled at various velocities in the riffle or series of riffles.
 A kick is a stationary sampling accomplished by positioning the net and disturbing one square meter upstream of the net.
 Using the toe or heel of the boot, dislodge the upper layer of cobble or gravel and scrape the underlying bed.